 Does Shockwave treatment actually work?

 Shockwave has been shown to enhance revascularisation, disruption to fibrous tissue, healing, inflammation control and sensory disruption to pain processing.
-More specifically, the literature shows improvement in pain scores at 4 weeks – 3 months versus immediate short-term reduction.
+In many conditions, the literature shows a significant improvement in pain scores.
 Importantly, in chronic pain populations, these improvements were maintained at 1- and 3-month time points without regression.

 When is Shockwave Therapy appropriate?